Onyx-Protocol/Onyx/docs/core/build-applications/accounts.md

 To list all the unspent outputs that comprise the balance of gold in Alice’s account, we build an unspent outputs query, filtering on Alice’s account alias and the gold asset alias.

 $code list-account-unspent-outputs ../examples/java/Accounts.java ../examples/ruby/accounts.rb ../examples/node/accounts.js

+## Update tags on existing accounts

+Updated tags will only apply to new transactions.
+Existing transactions will reflect the tags that were present when the transaction was created.

+$code update-account-tags ../examples/java/Accounts.java ../examples/ruby/accounts.rb ../examples/node/accounts.js